ukceh-rse/mambo_shrubs_review/documents/notes.md

 ## Aims

+MAMBO WP4 has ambitious longer-term goals and relatively limited shorter-term time.
+What we have available are

+* Research prototypes for shrub extraction and characterisation from different remote sensing data sources.
+* Analytical methods which are designed to accept output from these models and estimate biomass
+* An image and data collection which includes drone-borne top-down imagery and LIDAR point clouds

+The aims of this phase of development (engaging a Research Software Engineer for a couple of months) are

+* Make the data discoverable and reusable
+* "Glue work" on a reproducible workflow, reusing the existing model and/or a pretrained one developed elsewhere for shrub height estimation from a combination of imagery, terrains/surface models, and LIDAR
+* Provide an overview of "could be" with recommended off-the-shelf open source components for a more full and automated workflow, also describing infrastructure needs to support it

-The MAMBO project has more ambition than it does time.
-There are some research prototypes for shrub extraction and characterisation from different remote sensing data sources.
-There are analytical methods which are designed to accept output from these models.
-There's not much glue work, an overview of "could be" and a project need to be able to run a tutorial workshop for partners, on a platform with open registration, in Summer 2025.
+We need to be able to run a tutorial workshop for partners, on a platform with open registration, in Summer 2025.
 The PIs have expressed a preference for Colab for this.

 ### Wishlist

-In rough order of priority (mine).
+In rough order of priority (_mine - JW_).
 In practise there are only two months of dedicated work hours, short term.
 A well-tested onboarding notebook tutorial is the non-negotiable part.
 Integration with the analysis package (providing it real output data) is the most "valuable" part and should be done as early as possible, even if we end up replacing some of the methods.

-The rest is more aspirational - it seems better (at project start) to have a recipe book for infrastructure choices which overlaps with other Digital Research Infrastructure project needs (and funding availability) than it does to have half built infrastructure (like evocative pipelines) - in a way, the longer we wait the more likely it is the needs of MAMBO will be met elsewhere.
+It seems better (at project start) to have a recipe book for infrastructure choices which overlaps with other Digital Research Infrastructure project needs (and funding availability) than it does to have half built infrastructure (like evocative pipelines) - in a way, the longer we wait the more likely it is the needs of MAMBO will be met elsewhere.

 * Reproduce the existing work and evaluate open source projects that could either augment or replace it
 * Consistent, data-versioned way of passing the outputs to the next phase in the project (outwith our control)